 Other Assignment Operators

-In addition to the arithmetic, bitwise, null coalescing, and reference assignment operators, PHP also provides other assignment operators for specific use cases.
+In addition to the arithmetic, bitwise, null coalescing, and reference assignment operators, PHP provides other assignment operators for specific use cases.
 These operators are:

-(Concatenation Assignment Operator)??=
+• .= (Concatenation Assignment Operator)

-(Null Coalescing Assignment Operator)
+• ??= (Null Coalescing Assignment Operator)

-So, Let’s take a look at each of these operators in turn:
+Now, let’s explore each of these operators in turn:

 <?php